AbdullahAlhussein/Responsive-LIVE-NEWS-Web-Application/README.md

 ## Functionalities in the website:
 - Search with auto complete from api.
-- Get must general news from api
+- Get must general news from api.
 - Get specific news when clicked on the category such as: business, health, sports, technical sciences
 - Search specific news by country name .